wafflepie/afformative/packages/afformative/README.md

 booleanFormatter.format(true, ["primitive"]) // "True"
 ```

-You can also pass arbitrary data to formatters as the third argument.
+You can also pass arbitrary data to formatters as the third argument: the data context.
+Let's use a dummy table component as an example.

 ```js
 const Table = ({ rows, formatter = identityFormatter }) => (